We are delighted to be a part of your special day and want to make your ceremony personal to you both.

 Please note, no drones are permitted during the ceremony.

-Confetti is allowed outside the ceremony rooms.
+Confetti is not allowed outside the ceremony rooms.
 Some venues have restrictions on throwing confetti, please check with your venue.

 Please ask your guests to turn off mobile phones before the ceremony starts.
 Please also note that food and drink is not allowed in any of the ceremony rooms.